coderbdsust/payment/README.md

 ## License

-This project is licensed under the @CoderBD.
+This project is licensed under the @GPL-2.0